LearningWithMerritt/Classroom-Notes/Internet/Client-Server-Model.md

 1. Your browser uses the IP address to connect to the web server hosting the website.

 ***Think of it like this:***
-> * Domain names are like the names in your contacts.
+> * Domain names are like the names in your contacts app.
 > * IP addresses are like phone numbers.
 > * DNS servers are like the contacts app that looks up the phone numbers for you.